ImperialCollegeLondon/ReCoDE-DeepLearning-Best-Practices/README.md

 Creating a Python package involves organizing your code into a structured format that can be easily distributed and installed.
 Utilizing `pyproject.toml` is a modern approach that specifies build system requirements for Python projects.
 Here's a small tutorial on how to transform the given repository into a Python package using `pyproject.toml`.

+This is a minimal example of how to create a Python package.
+You can find more details at the [Python Packaging User Guide](https://packaging.python.org/en/latest/tutorials/packaging-projects/) or using this [template](https://github.com/ImperialCollegeLondon/pip-tools-template).

 ### Step 1: Organize Your Code

 First, ensure your project has a suitable structure.
 A typical package structure looks like this: